Baby’s First Step and Dog Moves Out of the Way

 The Dog Saw This Coming

-The dog understands one important fact:
+The dog understands one important fact: the baby is evolving.

 And that realization usually leads to cautious repositioning.

-The First Step Is Never Graceful
+The First Step Is Rarely Graceful

 Parents remember first steps as magical.
 Dogs remember them as unstable.